Twitch0125/Twitch0125.github.io/content/blog/i-made-the-same-app-in-deno-and-node.md

 );
 ```
 ## Deno is super easy to get started with
 no package.json, no npm packages, very little configuration.
+Just `deno run main.ts` and your app is running.

 ## Deno still has some work to do with package management